-The management company, the depositary and certain distributors are part of the SEB Group, a worldwide, full-service private banking, investment banking, asset management and financial services organisation and a major participant in global financial markets.
+The management company, SEB Asset Management AB, the depositary and certain distributors are part of the SEB

+Group, a worldwide, full-service private banking, investment banking, asset management and financial services organisation and a major participant in global financial markets.
 As such, the SEB Group is active in various business activities and may have other direct or indirect interests in the financial markets in which the FCP invests.
 This may give rise to potential conflicts of interest, such as:

-- entities of the SEB Group may act as a counterparty for derivatives held by the FCP - SEB Group may have invested directly or indirectly in the FCP, and could hold a relatively large proportion of units in any unit class, sub-fund or the FCP as a whole - the depositary is related to a legal entity of the SEB Group that provides other products or services to the FCP
+entities of the SEB Group may act as a counterparty for derivatives held by the FCP the depositary is related to a legal entity of the SEB Group that provides other products or services to the FCP

+SEB Group may have invested directly or indirectly in the FCP, and could hold a relatively large proportion of units in any unit class, sub-fund or the FCP as a whole